 - The materials that will be required for the job – These may be provided by you or included in the cost of the service when the professionals supply them.

 - Additional tasks that you may require – Things like cornice installation could be an extra charge.

-As you can see, repairing a water damaged ceiling is no easy job and there are a lot of things that could influence the pricing.
-One thing is for certain, though, and that’s that such a task requires a level of expertise to assess the situation correctly and select the most suitable approach.
+As you can see, repairing a water damaged ceiling is no easy job, and many things could influence the pricing.
+For certain, though, one thing is that such a task requires a level of expertise to assess the situation correctly and select the most suitable approach.

 Fantastic handyman professionals are operating in all major cities of Australia, and they have solid experience in patching holes on ceilings, plastering and cornice replacement.
 The price for repairing a ceiling is charged per hour, starting from $55.
 There is a minimum charge of $135 where you are entitled to 2 hours of work, which could be sufficient to fix smaller damages on your ceiling.

 - More serious cases definitely require an inspection from our specialist before we can tell you how much it will cost, while minor jobs can be quoted over the phone.

 - The professional handymen will thoroughly inspect the area and make a plan of action.

 - They will provide all the necessary equipment for the job.
 You can either provide the required materials, or the specialist can take care of that.